-Room 510 - Meets Friday mornings, see calendar for meeting dates
+Auditorium - Meets Wednesday mornings, see calendar for meeting dates

 Fellowship of Christian Athletes (FCA) is the largest Christian sports organization in America.
 FCA is a student-driven organization that equips young people to develop their leadership abilities and become a positive influence on their community.
 FCA focuses on serving local communities by equipping, empowering and encouraging people (especially athletes and coaches) to make a difference for Christ.
 The MAHS FCA works with students throughout Walton County

 FCA offers camps and leadership summits for students who are interested and qualified.

 Room 229 - Meets Wednesday mornings at 7:00am in my room (229 purple hall) once a month typically (dates TBD)

 Family, Career and Community Leaders of America (FCCLA) is a national Career and Technical Student Organization (CTSO) for young men and women who want to promote personal growth and leadership development through Family and Consumer Sciences education.
 Involvement in FCCLA offers members the opportunity to expand their leadership potential, develop skills for life, travel, make new friends, and help the community through service.

 Room 801 - Monthly chapter meetings on the 3rd Wednesday of the month from 3-4pm

 FFA is a great student organization for all students especially those interested in some sort of agriculture.
 We have many different activities throughout the year including traveling, building projects, leadership activities and many others.
 Stop by room 801 for more information.